RetiaLLC/S2-Nugget/README.md

 * Simple_HID_Payload - Bare-bones HID payload to inject keystrokes, currently set for MacOS to "curl parrot.live" which makes a dancing parrot appear.
 * Mouse_Jiggler - Turns the S2 Nugget into a mouse jiggler.
 When the right button is pressed, the mouse is moved randomly to keep the screen from locking.

 You can easily add payloads for your own operating system!
+For more documentation, see here: https://circuitpython.readthedocs.io/projects/hid/en/latest/

 To run an example, make a copy of the script and rename it "code.py", overwriting the old "code.py" file.

 Your S2 Nugget will automatically reload and run the current code.py script.